rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 - users can be made unable to log in with a password
 - IPv6 support.
 RabbitMQ will listen on IPv4 and IPv6 by default.
 - list SSL algorithm information in rabbitmqctl
+- improved diagnostic error messages in common startup error cases
 - allow node name to be specified without a host
-- better error reporting on startup failure due to already running broker
 - persister optimisation - eliminate unnecessary pending actions upon queue deletion (pseudo pipeline flush)
 - improve pluggable exchange type API to allow better handling of race